osks/ctenv/README.md

   mounted.
 (If multiple directories are needed, use `--volume` for the additional directories.)

-  Will be mounted under the _project container path_.
+  Will be mounted under the _project mount_.
 Example: If CWD is `/project` and ctenv is run with `-p .:/repo -w ./foo`, then `/project/foo` will be mounted at `/repo/foo`.